dojot/flowbroker/lib/README.md

 ## Samples

-The directory samples contains two examples of nodes.
-One that converts a Celcius temperature measure into Kelvin and another one that calculates the arithmetic mean using *Flowbroker Context Manager*.
-They can be used as reference to build your own node.
+The [`samples`](./samples) directory contains two examples of nodes: one that converts a Celsius temperature into Kelvin and the other calculates the arithmetic mean using the *Flowbroker Context Manager*.
+They can be used as references when building a new node.

 We will explain the node structure using [samples/kevin](./samples/kevin) node.
 There, you will find: